 Default nominal accounts

-To manage default nominal accounts
+About default nominal accounts

 Note: When entering nominal accounts for the first time, you must set the Suspense account on the Profit & Loss tab and the Accumulated Profit account on the Balance Sheet tab.